ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/RemoteControlComponent.md

-  PartiallyFunctionalIcon =       ; // icon template name for partially functional status *(GMX Zero Hour)* DownedIcon =                    ; // icon template name for downed status *(GMX Zero Hour)* UserDisabledIcon =              ; // icon template name for user disabled status *(GMX Zero Hour)* ShroudClearingRange = 0.0       ; // vision range when fully functional *(GMX Zero Hour)* PartiallyFunctionalShroudClearingRange = -1.0 ; // vision range when damaged (>= 0.0 = use this, -1.0 = use ShroudClearingRange) *(GMX Zero Hour)*
-  DisabledShroudClearingRange = 0.0 ; // vision range when disabled *(GMX Zero Hour)*
-  JammingDamageCap = 0.0          ; // maximum jamming damage before jamming *(GMX Zero Hour)*
-  JammingDamageHealRate = 0       ; // milliseconds between jamming damage healing *(GMX Zero Hour)*
-  JammingDamageHealAmount = 0.0   ; // amount of jamming damage healed per interval *(GMX Zero Hour)* CanBeJammedByDirectJammers = No ; // whether component can be jammed by direct jammers *(GMX Zero Hour)* CanBeJammedByAreaJammers = No ; // whether component can be jammed by area jammers *(GMX Zero Hour)* End
+  PartiallyFunctionalIcon =       ; // icon template name for partially functional status *(GMX Zero Hour)* DownedIcon =                    ; // icon template name for downed status *(GMX Zero Hour)* UserDisabledIcon =              ; // icon template name for user disabled status *(GMX Zero Hour)* JammingDamageCap = 0.0          ; // maximum jamming damage before jamming *(GMX Zero Hour)* JammingDamageHealRate = 0       ; // milliseconds between jamming damage healing *(GMX Zero Hour)* JammingDamageHealAmount = 0.0   ; // amount of jamming damage healed per interval *(GMX Zero Hour)* CanBeJammedByDirectJammers = Yes ; // whether component can be jammed by direct jammers *(GMX Zero Hour)* CanBeJammedByAreaJammers = Yes ; // whether component can be jammed by area jammers *(GMX Zero Hour)* End
 ```

-**Note**: If `NAME` is omitted, the component is automatically assigned the default name `Radar`.
+**Note**: If `NAME` is omitted, the component is automatically assigned the default name `RemoteController`.

 ## Notes
-- Sensor components combine vision capabilities (shroud clearing) with electronics capabilities (jamming damage).
-- The effective shroud clearing range depends on component status.
-When multiple sensor components exist on the same object, the object's effective shroud clearing range is the maximum of all sensor components' effective ranges.
-- [PartiallyFunctionalShroudClearingRange](#partiallyfunctionalshroudclearingrange) defaults to -1.0, which means it uses [ShroudClearingRange](#shroudclearingrange) when the component is damaged.
-Set it to a value >= 0.0 to use a different range when damaged.
+- Remote control components are specialized communication components for remote control systems.
-- Jamming damage on sensor components is separate from main object jamming damage and affects component functionality independently.
+- Jamming damage on remote control components is separate from main object jamming damage and affects component functionality independently.
 - When jamming damage reaches [JammingDamageCap](#jammingdamagecap), the component becomes electronically disabled (status becomes downed), even if health damage is minimal.
 Component status calculation includes jamming damage effects - a component can be downed due to jamming damage even if health is above 10%.
 - Use [CanBeJammedByDirectJammers](#canbejammedbydirectjammers) and [CanBeJammedByAreaJammers](#canbejammedbyareajammers) to control which jamming types can affect this component.
 Set both to `No` for complete jamming immunity.
 - Jamming damage healing occurs automatically every [JammingDamageHealRate](#jammingdamagehealrate) milliseconds (if set), restoring [JammingDamageHealAmount](#jammingdamagehealamount) jamming damage per interval.
-- If the name token is omitted, the component is automatically assigned the default name `Radar`.
-This makes it easy to add a default sensor component without specifying a name.
+- If the name token is omitted, the component is automatically assigned the default name `RemoteController`.
+This makes it easy to add a default remote control component without specifying a name.

 ## Modder Recommended Use Scenarios